CloudRealm/download-op-ed-using-mal/README.md

   -e excluded [excluded ...]
                         All anime that should be excluded from download, can be also MAL id.
+  -bc banned_chars      All banned characters, defaults to <>:"/\|?*, because
+                        you are currently using a Windows os --ascii [only_ascii_chars]
+                        Creates files with only ascii characters in the name.
+  -ml max_file_lenght   Limits the lenght of a file (excluding the extension),
+                        mostly good for Mac.
 ```
+> ran on windows
 # TODO
 - smarter file recognition
 - code optimizations